 SSN and U.S. residency.
 Many (but not all) lenders will only make loans to U.S. citizens and permanent residents.
 You may be required to have a Social Security number.
 Some lenders allow applicants to use an Individual Taxpayer Identification Number or a Visa instead.

 Bank account.
 Lenders usually send the funds as a direct deposit to a bank account.
 Certain types of loans, such as ones where you provide collateral, may not require you to have a bank account.
 But most loans will.

 Steady income.
 Lenders need to be confident that you will repay the loan.
 So you will need to demonstrate that you have a source of income and/or significant assets.
 Lenders don’t generally disclose minimum income requirements, but you must be able to manage your monthly payments in addition to any other debts/expenses you have.

-600-700+ credit score.
-Lenders will require that you meet a certain credit score threshold for approval.
-Among some of the most popular lenders, that ranges from 600 to 700.
+585-700+ credit score.
+Lenders require applicants to meet a certain credit score threshold for approval.
+The most popular lenders usually require a credit score of at least 585 to 700.
 However, these requirements aren’t set in stone.
-Having a high income might help boost a low score, and vice versa.
+Having a high income might help make up for a low credit score, and vice versa.